County Route 552 (New Jersey): Special routes

-County Route 552 Spur extends 3.41 mi from Third Street (CR 555) to the west in Millville to Sherman Avenue (CR 552) in Vineland to the east.County Route 552 does not go through Millville.
+County Route 552 Spur extends 3.41 mi from Third Street (CR 555) to the west in Millville to Sherman Avenue (CR 552) in Vineland to the east.
+County Route 552 does not go through Millville.

+The alignment of CR 552 Spur also was co-designated as Cumberland County Route 28, which also followed CR 552 east of Sherman Avenue.